--0210 Agency Accounting forof Travel Expenses
+-0210 Agency Accounting for of Travel Expenses

 All travel expenses of State employees will be charged to the budget account specifically appropriated or authorized to provide for the employees' salary and/or travel expenses.
-The director of the department paying for the travel. must approve exceptions to The Budget Division must approve all exceptions to this rule in advance of the travel.--
+Department directors must approve exceptions to The-Budget Division must approve all exceptions to this rule in advance of the travel.